HudaKhalil/Digi-Biblioteca-App/README.md

 In the My Digi-Biblioteca project, I create a bookshelf app that allows you to:

 * Search for books based on title and author.
 * Categorize books you have read, are currently reading, or want to read.

 The project emphasizes using React to build the application and provides an API server and client library.

+This project [Starter Code](https://github.com/udacity/reactnd-project-myreads-starter) provided from [Udacity](https://www.udacity.com/) as part of [React Nanodegree Program](https://www.udacity.com/course/react-nanodegree--nd019)
 ## TL;DR

 To get started developing right away: